ReSurfEMG/ReSurfEMG/README.md

 ### Installation for all supported platforms

 Installation with Anaconda/conda and/or mamba are covered in [the "Getting Started" section](#Getting-Started).
-If you wish to install with pip.... is Here we need to add pip instructions.
+If you wish to install with pip:

+1. Create and activate virtual environment.
+2. Install ResurfEMG package by running `pip install resurfemg`.

 ## Developer's setup